securityscorecard/design-system/TESTING.md

 `yarn lint` - check all files
 `yarn lint:fix` - check and try to fix errors in all files `yarn lint:css` - check styled-components syntax in all files

+## Betterer (long term goals)

+We are using project called [Betterer](https://phenomnomnominal.github.io/betterer/) for maintaining and continual improvement of code quality.
+This tool runs test to check out long term goals, like components deprecation, code migration, etc. We are running these checks in a pre-commit hook as well as in CI.

+### Scripts

+`yarn betterer` - check codebase

 ## Typings